 Status: Affected by circulating vaccine-derived poliovirus type 2 (cVDPV2)

 Polio this week in Côte d’Ivoire

 - No case of circulating vaccine-derived poliovirus type 2 (cVDPV2) was reported this week.
-The total number of 2020 cases remain 72.
+The number of 2020 cases remains at 60.

 - Read our Côte d’Ivoire country page for more information.